AracenaSC/aracena-orm/README.md

 * * etc...

 ## Getting Started
-Currently project must be included as local dependency. to do so:
+Currently project must be included as local dependency.
+To do so open your terminal of choice and run the following commands:
 ```shell
   git clone https://github.com/AracenaSC/aracena-orm.git
   cd aracena-orm
   mvn install
 ```
-Next, place the following inside your project pom.xml file:
+Next, place the following inside your project's pom.xml file:
 ```XML
 <dependency>
 	<groupId>com.revature</group>